Serena-github-c/Arduino-Smart-Cane-Project/README.md

 # Arduino Smart Cane Project

 **Smart Cane for Visually Impaired:**
-An Arduino-based assistive device that uses ultrasonic sensors to detect nearby obstacles and water puddles.
+An Arduino Mega 2560-based assistive device that uses ultrasonic sensors to detect nearby obstacles and water puddles.
 It provides real-time feedback through **vibrations** and a **buzzer**.
 The system also uses a **speaker** to read alerts aloud and integrates **GPS** for location tracking and **navigation assistance**.